tuoxieyz/driftbottle/README.md

 2. Fishing drifting bottles
 3. After that, the launchers and salvagers can communicate with each other.

+You can type `dbcli --help` on the command line to view all client commands and related descriptions.

 Concepts that developers can learn or need to focus on:
 1. Ed25519 Signature Authentication
 2. curve25519 key agreement